 RESULT: Faster sail.
 Points higher!

-With the flatter sail you can now point higher than before!
-Your sail is flatter, faster and more efficient.
-Your boat sails more upright, and is far more responsive.
+Your sail is now flatter, faster, and more efficient.
+Your boat will also sail more upright, point higher and be far more responsive.

 LUFF CURVE RESHAPE